 - Get immediate clearance recommendations on vessels and commercial entities associated with the shipment

-- Monitor and identify risk indicators in real-time that may impact the bank’s overall assessment, for instance, deviation from the expected path of one of the related vessels
+- Monitor and identify risk indicators in real-time, for instance, deviation from the expected path of one of the related vessels

 Beyond BOL verification, banks will be able to track suspicious activity and containers.
 As efforts increase to move dirty money through the global trade system, this will be as important as ever.
 With real-time risk indicators, banks can streamline operations and know when to ask for more information.
-If a bank will be financing several containers from the same company, they can seamlessly access the status and ETA of each shipment to know exactly when to expect payment.
+If a bank will be financing several containers from the same company, this will enable them to know exactly when to expect payment.
 Coming up soon, Windward’s container insights will include notifications on voyage irregularities (like unplanned STS events or dark activity) and predicted vessel path.